 If classroom management is top of mind for you as we begin another school year, you’re not alone.
 So many educators in our WeAreTeachers community tell us they struggle with classroom management and are looking for support.
-These 10 classroom procedures, recommended in our WeAreTeachers HELPLINE group, are a great place to start.
+These 12 classroom procedures, recommended in our WeAreTeachers HELPLINE group on Facebook, are a great place to start.

 Hand signals work for all grade levels and can help minimize distractions from your active teaching and discussion.
 The key to making them work?
 “Print out a chart as a reminder,” says teacher Mary M. “Practice them the first few days of school, then if a kid tries to ask you something, you can point to the chart.”
 See our list of favorite hand signals here.

 Transitions can be challenging for so many of our kids.
 Giving students a clear idea of when you will move onto the next activity can really help.
 Many of our HELPLINE teachers said that using a timer was their #1 classroom management tip.
 The stoplight timer pictured adds a nice visual cue, but here’s a tip: the timer on your phone works great, too.
 (Especially if your students get to choose the alert sound!)

 4. Provide “bell ringers.”